machinetranslate/machinetranslate.org/events/wmt07.md

 The results were determined with a [relative ranking](wmt.md#relative-ranking), the `> others` (“greater than others”) score, an [adequacy and fluency judgement](wmt.md#adequacy-and-fluency judgement), and a [constituent ranking](wmt.md#constituent-ranking).

+The automatic evaluation results were excluded from the article as the findings conclude the human judgments to be authoritative.

 #### → English

 | Language pair | System | `> others` | Adequacy | Fluency | Constituent |